Skip to main content

 Dual-Track Restructuring

 RSA and lender support.
 The debtors executed a Restructuring Support Agreement with 100% of their ABL, Term Loan, and Subordinated Loan lenders, who collectively hold approximately $1.74 billion in senior secured funded debt.
 The First Day Declaration describes a dual-track framework: completion of one or more going-concern sale transactions free and clear of liens, and an orderly wind-down of all brick-and-mortar operations not sold.
-The plan confirmation target is approximately 70 days from the petition date, with a combined hearing scheduled for April 20, 2026.
-The RSA requires the debtors to file a plan of reorganization within 14 days of the petition date.
+The First Day Declaration also sets restructuring milestones that contemplated plan confirmation within 70 days of the petition date and required filing a chapter 11 plan within 14 days.
+After filing, the court's scheduling order set a disclosure statement objection deadline of March 9, 2026 at 4:00 p.m.
+Eastern, a conditional disclosure statement hearing on March 16, 2026, and a plan confirmation hearing on April 16, 2026.

 Prepetition sale process.
 The debtors retained SOLIC Capital Advisors as investment banker on November 24, 2025, to conduct a formal sale process.
-Reid Snellenbarger, Co-Head and Senior Managing Director at SOLIC, stated in a supporting declaration that the firm contacted 126 potential acquirers — 58 strategic and 68 financial — and 34 signed nondisclosure agreements.
-The process produced two non-binding indications of interest by the January 30 deadline.
+Reid Snellenbarger, Co-Head and Senior Managing Director at SOLIC, stated in a Snellenbarger Declaration that the firm contacted 126 potential acquirers — 58 strategic and 68 financial — and 34 signed nondisclosure agreements.
+The process produced two non-binding indications of interest submitted on or after the January 30, 2026 deadline, and the debtors used those bids as the baseline for the postpetition process.

 Postpetition bidding procedures.
-The debtors filed a bidding procedures motion to continue the sale process postpetition, covering approximately 220 stores.
+The debtors filed a Bidding Procedures Motion to continue the sale process postpetition, covering approximately 220 stores.
 No stalking horse bidder was designated as of filing.
-The proposed timeline sets a bid deadline of March 3, a potential auction on March 6, and a sale hearing on March 12, 2026.
+The court's bidding procedures order established a final bid deadline of March 3, 2026 at 5:00 p.m.
+Eastern, a potential auction on March 6, 2026 at 10:00 a.m.
+Eastern, a sale objection deadline of March 10, 2026 at 5:00 p.m.
+Eastern, and a sale hearing on March 12, 2026.

 Store closing sales.
 The debtors retained Hilco Merchant Resources and SB360 Capital Partners (with Gordon Brothers) to conduct store closing sales at 175 locations.
-The store closing motion states that sales began prepetition between January 26 and February 7 and are expected to continue for approximately 13 more weeks, with a termination deadline of April 30, 2026.
+The Store Closing Motion states that sales began prepetition between January 26 and February 7 and are expected to continue for approximately 13 more weeks, with a termination deadline of April 30, 2026.
 Estimated aggregate net proceeds from store closings are approximately $21.3 million.
 The liquidation agent's base fee is 2.0% of gross proceeds, with incentive tiers of up to 2.5% at higher recovery thresholds.
-All sales of merchandise and FF&E are proposed to be free and clear of liens under section 363(f).
+All sales of merchandise and FF&E are proposed to be free and clear of liens under section 363(f), while cure and assignment disputes for any assumed contracts flow through the sale schedule in the bidding procedures order.

 Unsecured creditor recovery.
 Under the RSA, general unsecured creditors would receive the greater of 10% of net sale proceeds above a threshold recovery for ABL lenders, or $250,000 — contingent on the unsecured creditor class voting to accept the plan.
 Holders of ABL, Term Loan, and Subordinated Term Loan claims agreed to forego additional recovery to facilitate the process.

 First-day relief.
 Alongside the sale and cash collateral motions, the debtors filed motions to jointly administer the five cases, continue using the existing cash management system, pay wages and benefits, maintain insurance coverage, honor customer programs, pay critical vendors, and authorize Canadian ancillary proceedings.
-The court granted expedited consideration of first-day matters.
+The court entered first-day and second-day relief through, among others, the joint administration order, interim wages order, interim customer programs order, interim cash management order, interim cash collateral order, and foreign representative order.

 Company History and Brand Heritage